maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 So, based on the above, there are two issues with the global multiway system.

 First, there is an incredible amount of redundancy.
-In particular, if there is an event that happened somewhere in a faraway galaxy, it would mean the entire Universe, including all of the expressions here on Earth, duplicates, which seems both strange and unnecessary, and is fundamentally non-local.
+In particular, if there is an event that happened somewhere in a faraway galaxy, it would mean the entire universe, including all of the expressions here on Earth, duplicates, which seems both strange and unnecessary, and is fundamentally non-local.
-In other words, there is exponentially more data in the global multiway system than is necessary to describe the state of the Universe completely.
+In other words, there is exponentially more data in the global multiway system than is necessary to describe the state of the universe completely.

-Second, it is hard to distinguish between space evolving in disconnected regions in parallel (i.e., spacelike events), and multiway branching due to overlapping event inputs (i.e., branchlike events).
+Second, it is hard to distinguish between space evolving in disconnected regions in parallel (i.e., spacelike events) and multiway branching due to overlapping event inputs (i.e., branchlike events).

 In the global multiway system, these look identical.
-The only way to distinguish them is to examine their input and output states, which is a highly non-trivial problem, especially given that both states are canonicalized.
+The only way to distinguish them is to examine their input and output states, which is a highly nontrivial problem, especially given that both states are canonicalized.

 To illustrate the point, here is an example of a branchlike and a spacelike separated pair of events, respectively: